 Day Trip to Sumbawa

-The first time I came to Lombok years ago, I passed through its neighboring island, Surabaya, by bus.
+The first time I came to Lombok years ago, I passed through its neighboring island, Sumbawa, by bus.
 I remember thinking it was more beautiful than Bali.
 This time around I wanted to return for a chance to hang on an island that doesn’t get many tourists at all.
-If you’re into snorkeling, want to surf a wave that almost nobody else is on, or just want to have a beach almost entirely to yourself, Ozone Adventures does an amazing day trip from Kuta.
+If you’re into snorkeling, want to surf a wave that almost nobody else is on, or just want to have a beach almost entirely to yourself, Ozone Adventure does an amazing day trip from Kuta.
 Bonus: You get to see the entire southern coastline of Lombok with Rinjani behind it on the way, and a stunning sunset upon your return.

 Surfing and yoga tend to follow each other – maybe it’s the balance required for both?
 Kuta is no exception, with two yoga studios to choose from (or alternate between) that offer surfer’s yoga, vinyasa or gentle flow.
 I tried Mana and enjoyed the class.
 A drop in class costs 100k RP or you can buy a package for a discount.
 Mana also has accommodation on offer which looked amazing.